SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

     >>     completionHandler(Data())
     >> }
     -> listPhotos(inGallery: "Summer Vacation") { photoNames in
+           let sortedNames = sort(photoNames)
-           if let first = photoNames.first {
+           let name = sortedNames[1]
            downloadPhoto(named: first) { photo in
-                   let caption = formatCaption(for: first)
                show(photo, caption)
            }
        }
-       }

-Even in this simple case, the closures are harder to read.
+Even in this simple case, the closures are harder to read because the code has to be written as a series of completion handlers.
-It's not hard to see how the callback-based version XXX in real code... could quickly grow in complexity and become very difficult to understand.
+In contrast, the version above that uses ``await`` reads as a linear, sequential series of steps.

 ..
 XXX add detail above about how the *compiler* can reason about the async/await version better too and give you better guarantees and clearer errors

-The behavior is the same,
-but the ``await`` version in much easier to read and reason about.

-◊TODO: Revise the discussion in the Closures chapter where we currently talk about completion handlers.
+..
+XXX Revise the discussion in the Closures chapter where we currently talk about completion handlers.

 ..
 XXX make Task.sleep() below a live link